GeekyShiva/Self-Driving-Car/SRS.md

 **Additional Requirements:** A cloud server able to host a TensorFlow application.

-To satisfy the above requirements, we have divided the system into to MCUs, an Arduino Uno and a Raspberry Pi.
+To satisfy the embedded system requirements, we have divided the system into to MCUs, an Arduino Uno and a Raspberry Pi.

+We have used Google Cloud Platform as our cloud platform to run our TensorFlow application.

 ## 2.5 Design and Implementation Constraints

 * Heavy processing power for running neural networks for classification, thus necessitating the use of a cloud platform.
 * Stable and fast internet connection, as a slow connection can cause a delay in the car’s response to its environment.
-* Huge data set so that the car can adapt to its environment.
+* Huge data set so that the car can adapt well to its environment.

 ## 2.6 Assumption and Dependencies